codeporting-translator/Docs/en/translator/cs2cpp/documentation/getting-started/next-gen/new-features.md

 }
 ```

-There is no principal difference between records and other types on C++ side, so method, inherintance and fields are fully applicable to them.
+There is no principal difference between records and other types on the C++ side, so methods, inheritance and fields are fully applicable to them.

 ### Collection expressions ###